georgegognadze/awesome-resources/README.md

 + <a href="http://www.freecodecamp.com/" target="_blank"> freeCodeCamp </a> Learn to code and build projects for non-profits.
 Skill you will learn: HTML5, CSS3, Javascript, Databases, Git, Node.js, Angular.js, Agile.
 + <a href="http://www.funlearning.com/" target="_blank"> Fun Learning </a> An early childhood education program for three to six-year-olds that is based on the Fun Learning principles.
 + <a href="https://www.thenewboston.com/" target="_blank"> TheNewBoston </a> Free Educational Video Tutorials on Computer Programming, Web Design, Game Development and More!
++ <a href="https://dash.generalassemb.ly/" target="_blank"> Dash </a> Dash teaches HTML, CSS, and Javascript through fun projects you can do in your browser.
 + <a href="https://www.codingame.com/" target="_blank"> CodinGame </a> Play video games using code, learn programming in more than 20 programming languages.
 + <a href="http://silentteacher.toxicode.fr/" target="_blank"> Silent Teacher </a> a step by step and funny way to learn the basics.
 + <a href="https://codecombat.com/" target="_blank"> Code Combat </a> An online game that teaches programming.
 Students write code in real programming languages (Python, JavaScript, Lua, CofeeScript, Clojure).